visualinteractivedata/visualinteractivedata.github.io/_projects/education.md

 - Sarah Schöttler
 - Aba-Sah Dadzie
 - Mashael AlKadi
-- Tobias Kauer
 - Uta Hinrichs
 publications:
 - "Teaching Data Visualization and Storytelling with Data Comic Workshops"
-- "The Public Life of Data: Investigating Reactions to Visualizations on Reddit"
 - "Towards Open-World Scenarios: Teaching the Social Side of Data Science"
 - "The VisTools Marketplace: An Activity to Understand the Landscape of Visualisation Tools"
 - "Cheat Sheets for Data Visualization Techniques"